Slow Cooker Cheesy Chicken Asparagus Casserole

 - 2 cups pasta shells

-- 3/4 pound of asparagus tough stems snapped off
+- 3/4 pound asparagus tough stems snapped off, and cut into 1 1/2 inch pieces

 - 4 ounces shredded sharp cheddar cheese

-Heat a saute pan over medium high heat.
-Melt the butter and add the flour.
+- Heat a saute pan over medium high heat.
+Heat the olive oil and add the flour.
 Stir for about 30 seconds.

-Whisk in the evaporated milk, water and chicken base.
+- Whisk in the evaporated milk and chicken stock.
 Continue to whisk until the sauce thickens.

 Did you ever eat at the Magic Pan?
 What was your favorite dish?